 13 Jesus answered and said to her, “Whoever drinks of this water will thirst again, 14 but whoever drinks of the water that I shall give him will never thirst.
 But the water that I shall give him will become in him a fountain of water springing up into everlasting life.”

 Jesus did not move into a tangent by talking about physical water or whether Jacob left this well for the Samaritans.
 Instead, He went to the issue of eternal life.
 Jesus offered the woman something more than a materialistic worldview.
 In one sense, He did take up the woman’s question about Jacob in that He would talk about someone greater than Jacob.

 Jesus now made His promise stronger.
-He offered something that is more than transitory; His offer is eternal.
+He offered something that was more than transitory; His offer was eternal.
 No one can ever satisfy the eternal with the temporal.
 God’s offer is one of perpetual and eternal satisfaction.

 Jesus answered and said to her,

 Now Jesus began to expound His enigmatic statement about “living water.”
 Jesus explained that He was indeed greater than Jacob.
 Jacob provided physical water but Jesus gave a sustenance that will last forever.

 “Whoever drinks of this water [of Jacob’s Well] will thirst again,

 “This water” is the water of Jacob’s Well.
 Physical water lasts only until a person becomes thirsty again.
 Jacob should be honored for his well and history to the nation Israel, so Jesus did not attempt to diminish the woman’s tradition.